learn-anything/learn-anything/docs/tech-stack.md

 ## LLM processing

-- [llm-chain](https://llm-chain.xyz/) locally in Grafbase WASM resolvers with rust
+- [llm-chain](https://llm-chain.xyz/) locally or in Grafbase WASM resolvers with rust
-  - can also use [LangChain](https://github.com/langchain-ai/langchain) in Python/TS in places depending on use case
+  - can also use [LangChain](https://github.com/langchain-ai/langchain) in Python/TS in some services depending on use case

 ## Design